shimming-toolbox/susceptibility-to-fieldmap-fft/README.md

 ```

 ## Usage
-Once the package is install, the command can be run directly from the terminal.
+Once the package is install, the commands can be run directly from the terminal.
 Here is the description of the two commands available.

 ### analytical_cases

-The _analytical_cases_ command allow for comparaison between simulated and analytical results for a spherical and cylindrical phantom.
+The _analytical_cases_ command allows for comparaison between simulated and analytical results for a spherical and cylindrical phantom.

 **Options**
 - -t, type : 'spherical' or 'cylindrical'